Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe their career, including key moments and prominent achievements.
-(500 words)
+1. Describe their career, including key moments and prominent achievements. (up to 500 words)

-2. Describe how outstanding performance has been at the forefront of activities throughout their career, how this person has encouraged others to perform outstandingly and how they have contributed to raising performance standards throughout the security sector.
-(500 words)
+2. Describe how outstanding performance has been at the forefront of activities throughout their career, how this person has encouraged others to perform outstandingly and how they have contributed to raising performance standards throughout the security sector. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: